LouCHANCRIN/Number_recognition_tensorflow/README.md

 NUMBER RECOGNITION
 =

-About Number Recognition :
+ABOUT NUMBER RECOGNITION :
 =

 * Number Recognition goal is to recognize handwritten digit.
+* In this project I am using tensorflow

 ABOUT THE CODE :
 =

-* using convolutional neural network
+* I am using a convolutional neural network
-* data is splitted in 3.
+* Data is splitted in 3.
 48000 images for training set, 12000 for validation set and 10000 for test set.

 DATA :
 =